sophia-nunez/guide-to-git/docs/exercises/index.md

 </details>

 ## Exercise 6: Fork a repo and create a PR (requires a partner)
 Create a repo.
 Have a partner fork your repo and submit a pull request.
+This uses material from our page on [Forks](https://sophia-nunez.github.io/guide-to-git/docs/advanced/fork.html)

 <details markdown="block">
 <summary> Show Instructions</summary>